It took 700,000 men more than 36 years to complete the First Emperor's mausoleum, a 22-square-mile complex guarded by a massive Terracotta Army.

 Discovering The Terracotta Army

-In a way, it was, that is if you hold the head of a Terracotta Warrior upside-down.
 As more pieces emerged, children played with the giant, disassembled action figures.
 Enterprising villagers made off with arrowheads which they knew they could sell.

 Zhao Kangmin, the curator of a small municipal museum and a self-taught scholar of archaeology, arrived soon after the find and recognized the profound importance of the artifacts.